radacovsky/ngrx-store-idb/README.md

 The data from storage is first read and merged into NGRX store immediatelly after NGRX store is initialized and NGRX effects are activated.
 There are additional merges executed when a new store feature is activated (e.g. for lazy loaded module).

+## Concurrency issues

+Since your users can open your web application in multiple tabs or windows it can present interesting challenges to design of your application.
+If there are multiple instances of your application open at the same time, they fight for access to IndexedDB and will overwrite the data.
+This might not be a problem if you design for it but usually it will be a problem.

+The library supports measures to handle concurrency issues.
+Each application (running this library) instance will try to acquire a so called lock over IndexedDB store and then will periodically update it to signal that it is still using it.
+If another instance opens, it will discover that it can not acquire the lock and will either stop syncing state to IndexedDB (but will still be able to rehydrate state) or will fail to load.
+See `concurrency` options.

+If your application needs to synchronise state across multiple tabs/windows then you are better off using [ngrx-store-localstorage](https://github.com/btroncone/ngrx-store-localstorage) library.
+Local storage supports event notification when the state changes allowing you to react to changes easily.

 ## Dependencies

 `ngrx-store-idb` depends on